attack-community/website/event.md

 title: Workshop - EU ATT&CK Community
 subtitle: Next workshop - event for EU ATT&CK Community
 ---

-# Friday 19th October 2018 - EU ATT&CK Community workshop registration
+# Thursday-Friday 9-10 May 2019 - EU ATT&CK Community third workshop in Brussels

-An EU ATT&CK Community workshop will take place the Friday 19th October 2018 between 10:00 and 18:00 at the Alvisse Parc Hotel in Luxembourg.
-The workshop is by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK Framework in Prevention, Detection/Hunting and Response.
+The third EU ATT&CK Community workshop will take place on 9-10 May 2019 at Eurocontrol in Brussels.
+The workshop is organised by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK Framework in Prevention, Detection/Hunting and Response.
 Participants are invited to present their experiences and expectations in short (15') Lightning Talks.

-Registration is required and the event is free.
-You can register here and indicate if you would like to present as well.

-{% include registration.html %}
+More details will follow.
+Registration is possible by sending an email to contact@freddydezeure.eu.

 # About the EU ATT&CK Community